 In negotiation, we bring our unique personalities and styles to the table.
 A reserved, cautious person is likely to bargain differently than someone who is outgoing and proactive, for example.
 There is much we can do to improve our negotiation performance—such as preparing thoroughly and using proven persuasion strategies.
-But should we also try to adapt our negotiating style to our partner?
+But can we also improve our value creation outcomes by adapting our negotiating style to our partner?

-A new set of experiments by Scott Wiltermuth of the University of Southern California, Los Angeles, and Larissa Z. Tiedens and Margaret Neale of Stanford University suggests that the answer is sometimes yes.
-The researchers were interested in determining whether taking on a dominant or submissive style would help or harm negotiators.
+A set of experiments by Scott Wiltermuth, Associate Professor of Management and Organization at the University of Southern California’s Marshall School of Business, Larissa Z. Tiedens, Jonathan B. Lovelace Professor of Organizational Behavior at Stanford University, and Margaret Ann Neale The Adams Distinguished Professor of Management, Emerita at Stanford University, suggests that the answer is sometimes yes.
+The researchers were interested in determining whether taking on a dominant or submissive style would help or harm negotiators with value creation.
 They defined dominant behaviors as verbal and nonverbal behaviors that negotiators use to influence others, whether consciously or unconsciously.
 Negotiators might convey dominance through expansive body postures, gesturing, speaking loudly, guiding the conversation, and expressing their preferences openly and with confidence.